 Specially designed spectacles

-One interesting initiative that I learned about at Mewat is to distribute specially designed spectacles to all the kids and elders who are suffering from bad eyesight.
+One interesting initiative that I learned is the distribution of specially designed spectacles to all the kids and elders who are suffering from bad eyesight.
 These spectacles have been designed by Prof Josh Silver of Oxford University.
 The glasses can be used without an optician’s advice by anyone no matter how defective his eyesight is.
 These adaptive eyeglasses “power” (refractive power) could be adjusted by the user himself.
 The lenses of Silver’s “adaptive” spectacles are not made of glass.
 They are, in fact, small liquid-filled sacs covered by tough but transparent plastic.

 Their users can fine-tune the power of these lenses.
 By using syringes that come attached to the frame.
 The syringes can be used to increase or decrease the amount of liquid in the sacs.
 To change their thickness and thereby, their refractive power.
-Trust aims to distribute 10 lakh adaptive glasses to eradicate the problem of bad eyesight.
+Their Trust aims to distribute 10 lakh adaptive glasses to eradicate the problem of bad eyesight.
 This is, in my mind is the real innovation.
 They are bringing light to millions at almost no cost.

 Recommend you read following on places to visit near Gurgaon.